 - spend more time with visiting family

-- settle children into new childcare arrangements.
+- settle your child into a new childcare setting.

-Parental leave doesn’t have to be taken in one continuous stretch – but must be taken in week-long blocks (unless your child has a disability).
+Parental leave doesn’t have to be taken in one continuous stretch – but must be taken in week-long blocks, unless your child has a disability.

 The most each parent can take each year is four weeks for each child, unless your employer has agreed otherwise.